Anti-Trump Twitter Decides It’s Time For A Diet After Viral List Shows Fast Food Chains Backing Donald Trump

 The anti-Trump contingent on Twitter has decided to go on a diet after a viral list showed the number of fast food chains reportedly supporting Donald Trump’s re-election.

-The list was tweeted on Thursday morning by user @BillyBobSanderz, showing a dozen fast food and restaurant chains that it claimed were supporting Trump.
+The list was tweeted on Thursday morning by user “BillyBobSanderz,” showing a dozen fast food and restaurant chains that it claimed were supporting Trump.
 The list didn’t say exactly how the companies were trying to help the president to be re-elected, but that didn’t matter much to the many people who decided to boycott the companies.

-As Newsweek noted, the Twitter account belongs to a man named Zuriel Sanders who said he had been investigating which companies were funding political action committees that are directly supporting Trump’s re-election or have in the past.
+As Newsweek noted, the Twitter account belongs to a man named Zuriel Sanders, who said he had been investigating which companies were funding political action committees that are directly supporting Trump’s re-election or have in the past.
 Sanders admitted that the companies may not have been directly supporting Trump.

 “It’s indirect but I still see it as them supporting his campaign even if it’s indirect you know?” he told Newsweek.
 “And consumers shopping at these places are indirectly supporting his campaign for re-election.
 Some people think I’m trying to shame them but it’s more me pointing out hey, you’re posting how you don’t like what our admin is doing, but you’re kind of supporting them.”